 - Bridge24 for Trello

 Trello’s free plan gives users access to its basic functionalities and the power to invite an unlimited number of people to a project.
-You can attach files of up to 10 MB, and add one integration per board.
-This is quite a good deal, especially for small teams that don’t need a host of features.
+You can attach files of up to 10 MB and add one integration per board.
+This is quite a good deal, especially for small teams that don’t need many features.

 If you are looking for some advanced features to handle some of your complex projects, you can opt to upgrade to the Business Class account.
-This package is packed with some amazing features that can benefit the entire team.
+This package has some amazing features that can benefit the entire team.
 Find the latest pricing here.

 Tips on How To Use Trello

 Trello is highly flexible, making it a great addition to your suite of freelancing tools.
-It gives users many options for arranging their boards regardless of how complex their project is.
-Let’s take a look at how you can maximize your experience with Trello’s free edition.
+It gives users many options for arranging their boards regardless of their project’s complexity.
+Let’s look at how you can maximize your experience with Trello’s free edition.